 The need to reach employees on-the-go has increased, which means that investments on the mobile experience and mobile-only features will likely pick up.

-According to the Content Marketing Institute, 200 million people use ad blockers.
+According to Statista, the numer of active desktop adblock plugin users between January 2010 and December 2016 has increased from 21 to 236 million.
 People don’t want to see advertising on their news feeds, but they do want find quality content and they want to engage with actual people behind brands and products.
 We should not forget that it is the people behind technology who will continue to make business decisions, look for information and communicate with their peers.

 The human aspect of advertising has two sides: the brands doing marketing on a more individual level and the humans who interact with brands.
 From the content marketing perspective, this could mean employees increasingly participating in content production, more centralized efforts on employees acting on social media as well as emotional marketing and interactional content gaining importance.

 Social Media Will Continue to Shape the Content Marketing Landscape